haxsaw/actuator/README.md

 Although the namespace model is the one that is most central in actuator, it actually helps to start with the infra model as it not only is a little more accessible, but building an infra model first can yield immediate benefits.
 The infra model describes all the dynmaically provisionable infra components and describes how they relate to each other.
 The model can define groups of components and components that can be repeated an arbitrary number of times, allowing them to be nested in very complex configurations.

 ### <a name="simple_openstack_example">A simple Openstack example</a>
-The best place to start is to develop a model that can be used provision the infrastructure for a system.
+The best place to start is to develop a model that can be used to provision the infrastructure for a system.
 An infrastructure model is defined by creating a class that describes the infra in a declarative fashion.
 This example will use components built the [Openstack](http://www.openstack.org/) binding to actuator.

 ```python
 from actuator import InfraSpec, ctxt